VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 Hello!

-My parents have a 9N 1.9 TDI 74kw (AXR), manufactured in 2003.
-The problem: The settings for the service interval display are now completely messed up.
-The initial issue was that a local garage, during an oil change, had changed the interval from "flexible" to "fixed".
-After the time for the next oil change had arrived, I tried to revert the changes using VAG-COM / VCDS.
-I've been working on it more or less.
+My parents own a 9N 1.9 TDI 74kw (AXR) from the year 2003.
+The problem is that the settings for the service interval display are completely messed up.
+The issue started when an independent workshop, during an oil change, changed the interval setting from "flexible" to "fixed."
+When it was time for the next oil change, I tried to revert the changes using VAG-COM / VCDS, but I wasn't entirely successful.

-Today, I performed another oil change (after approximately 20,000 km).
-Afterwards, I wanted to reset the service interval indicator using VCDS.
-There is a function called "Service Reminder Intervall Reset" or simply "SRI Reset" in the main menu for this purpose.
-However, after the program connected to the control unit, the message appeared that my G-code with part number [...] is not supported and it stopped working.
-Consequently, I will need to manually reset each entry in the STG using adaptation.
+Today I changed the oil again (after approximately 20,000 km).
+Afterwards, I wanted to reset the service interval display using VCDS.
+There's a function in the main menu called "Service Reminder Interval Reset" or simply "SRI Reset."
+However, after the program connected to the control unit, it displayed a message stating that my control unit with part number [...] is not supported and then stopped.
+Consequently, I will have to reset the individual entries in the control unit myself using adaptation.

 Therefore, I urgently need your help.
-I would be extremely happy if someone could go through all the channels one by one so that everything can finally be correct: A) Extending the maintenance interval/Long Life Oil and B) Resetting after premature oil change.
+I would be extremely grateful if someone could go through all the channels with me one by one so that everything is finally correct: A) The extended maintenance interval/long-life oil setting, and B) the reset after an early oil change.

-I would really appreciate it if someone could take a look and see what the channels for the StG should look like.
+I would really appreciate it if someone could check what the channels of the StG (likely referring to a specific device or system) should look like.

-If it helps, I'm posting a summary of the incorrect settings as they are currently stored in my StG. [size=85](The information is from OpenOBD.org)[/size]
+If it helps, I'll post here a summary of the messed-up settings as they are currently stored in my STG. [size=85](The information is from OpenOBD.org)[/size]

 Quote:

-This value indicates the distance traveled since the last service in 100km.
+This value indicates the distance traveled since the last service, measured in kilometers.

 This value indicates the number of days since the last service.

-The oil change was modified from 444 to 0
+Changed during oil change from 444 to 0.

-This value indicates the minimum distance to the next oil change in 1000km.
+This value indicates the minimum distance to the next oil change, specified in kilometers.

-This value indicates the maximum distance to the next oil change in 1000km.
+This value indicates the maximum distance (in kilometers) that can be driven before the next oil change is required.

 Is = 500

-This value indicates the maximum time until the next service in days.
+This value specifies the maximum time until the next service, measured in days.

 Is = 730